Political Cleavages and Social Inequalities. A Study of Fifty Democracies, 1948–2020

 in Political Cleavages and Social Inequalities.

-in Political Cleavages and Social Inequalities.
+with Carmen Durrer de la Sota and Clara Martínez-Toledano, in Political Cleavages and Social Inequalities.
 Appendix

 Caste, Class, and the Changing Political Representation of Social Inequalities in India, 1962-2019